fyxme/dnsfaster/README.md

 # Limitations

-Does not work for ipv6 yet.
+- Does not work for ipv6 yet.
+- Will not work if you provide a test domain which responds to all subdomains (wildcard dns entry - *.domain.com)